 - Very hot items can be cooled at room temperature for about 30 minutes prior to refrigeration.
 Frequent stirring will accelerate the cooling process.

-- Refrigerate or freeze leftovers in covered, shallow containers.
-Food will cool faster in shallow containers.
+- Refrigerate or freeze leftovers in covered, shallow containers to speed cooling.

-- Arrange leftovers at least 2 inches apart in the fridge to allow cold air to circulate.
+- Arrange leftovers at least 2 inches apart in the fridge so cold air can circulate.

 - Consider zipper-type plastic bags for hot leftovers.
-Food will cool quickly because the bags provide for a large, flat surface area exposed to the refrigerated air.
+Food will cool quickly because the bags expose a large, flat surface to the refrigerated air.

-- Discard food left sitting at a temperature of 86 degrees or higher, for more than one hour.
+- Discard any food left sitting at a temperature of 86 degrees or higher for more than one hour.